SamWitte/Adiabatic_RayTracer/src/README.md

   --vNS_y VNS_Y         vel NS y in c (type: Float64, default: 0.0)
   --vNS_z VNS_Z         vel NS z in c (type: Float64, default: 0.0)
   --saveMode SAVEMODE   What data do we store?
 0: Only the essentials
-                        in a npz file  1: More information in the npz file  2: Save also in clear text with more information  3: Save entire tree (type: Int64,
+                        in a npy file  1: More information in the npy file  2: Save also in clear text with more information  3: Save entire tree (type: Int64,
-                        default: 1)
+                        default: 0)
   --probCutoff PROBCUTOFF
                         Stop the generation of the tree when the total probability/weight of all outgoing particles